paradedb/paradedb/pg_search/README.md

 Our prebuilt binaries come with the ICU tokenizer enabled, which requires the `libicu70` library.
 If you don't have it installed, you can do so with `sudo apt-get install libicu70 -y`, or compile the extension from source without `--features icu` to build without the ICU tokenizer.

 ParadeDB collects anonymous telemetry to help us understand how many people are using the project.
-You can opt out of telemetry by setting `export TELEMETRY=false` (or unsetting the variable) in your shell or in your `~/.bashrc` file before running the extension.
+You can opt out of telemetry by setting `export PARADEDB_TELEMETRY=false` (or unsetting the variable) in your shell or in your `~/.bashrc` file before running the extension.

 #### macOS